sonata-project/SonataAdminBundle/docs/reference/action_list.rst

 |           | hide_protocol  | Hide http:// or https:// (default: false)                             |
 +-----------+----------------+-----------------------------------------------------------------------+

-If you have the SonataDoctrineORMAdminBundle installed, you have access to more field types, see `SonataDoctrineORMAdminBundle Documentation <https://sonata-project.org/bundles/doctrine-orm-admin/master/doc/reference/list_field_definition.html>`_.
+If you have the SonataDoctrineORMAdminBundle installed, you have access to more field types, see `SonataDoctrineORMAdminBundle Documentation`_.

 .. note::
     It is better to prefer non negative notions when possible for boolean values so use the ``inverse`` option if you really cannot find a good enough antonym for the name you have.